 We're here to answer the phone from 10:00 to 5:30 weekdays.
 Retail hours are 10:00 to 5:30 weekdays and Saturday 10:00 to 5:00.
 We're always ready to answer questions for our customers, or to discuss any problems that arise.
+Ordering Instructions Place your order ONLINE at www. thebeveragepeople.com or call our (707) 544-2520.
+We accept Visa, Mastercard, American Express, or Discover cards.
 Fastest Shipping!

-We normally ship via UPS Ground service the same day we receive the order.
-Ground service to Zones 2 and

-3 is one service.
+We normally ship via Ground service the same day we receive the order.
+Ground service to Zones 2 and 3 is one day service.
 Zones 4 and 5 - 2 to 3 day service.
-Customers Zones 6, 7 and 8 will normally receive their merchandise in

-4 to 5 working days.

-For faster service to Zones 5-8. and for perishables such as Rennet and Cultures, we recommend UPS Standard Air service, or UPS 2 DAY Air service.

-Add \$6.00 for standard shipping to California, Nevada, Oregon and Washington.
+Customers in Zones 6, 7 and 8 will normally receive their merchandise in 4 to 5 working days.
+For faster service to Zones 5-8, and for perishables such as Rennet and Cultures, we recommend Priority Mail which delivers to most location in 2-4 days.
+We charge \$6.00 for ground shipments to California, Nevada, Oregon and Washington.
 All other states will pay actual shipping prices.
 We ship via priority mail to Alaska, Hawaii and foreign countries.

-Ordering Instructions

-Place your order ONLINE at www. thebeveragepeople.com or call our TOLL FREE ORDER LINE, (800)544-1867.
-We accept Visa, Mastercard, American Express, or Discover cards.

-Note: All items shipped to points outside California are not taxable.

-FLAT RATE UPS SHIPPING

-\$6.00 for shipping to California, Oregon, Washington, and Nevada.
-FOR ESTIMATING TIME-IN-TRANSIT BASED ON SHIPMENTS FROM SANTA ROSA CA
+NOTE: All items shipped to points outside California are not taxable.
+FLAT RATE UPS SHIPPING \$6.00 for shipping to California, Oregon, Washington, and Nevada.

-The Beverage People News is a publication of The Beverage People, America's most respected homebrewing and winemaking supply company.
-Photos by Mitch Rice, Nancy Vineyard and Kimi Wilkinson.
-All material copyright ©2013 The Beverage People.
+The Beverage People News is a publication of The Beverage People, America's most respected homebrewing, winemakingand cheesemaking supply company.
+Photos by Mitch Rice, Nancy Vineyard, Kimi Wilkinson and Mariko Wilkinson.
+All material copyright ©2015 The Beverage People.